Coastal Bend Region Now Under Stage 3 Water Restrictions

-Mandatory water use restrictions are now in effect for customers throughout the Coastal Bend region.
-Lake levels in the Nueces River Basin slipped below 30% of total capacity in early March triggering Stage 2 of the Drought Contingency Plan.
+Mandatory water use restrictions are in effect for customers throughout the Coastal Bend region.
+Lake levels in the Nueces River Basin slipped below 20% of total capacity in late 2024 triggering Stage 3 of the Drought Contingency Plan.
+The City of Corpus Christi, manager of the regional system, made Stage 3 official on December 16.
+According to the Plan the region will remain under Stage 3 water use restrictions until combined Choke Canyon/Lake Corpus Christi lake levels increase to 30% of capacity.

 These mandatory restrictions apply to all customers who get their water from the regional supply system that includes Lake Corpus Christi, Choke Canyon Reservoir, Lake Texana and streamflow in the Colorado River.